BBArikL/QuantumCT-RTRC-qBraid-Challenge/QuantumFrenchVanilla.md

 ![new_haven_map.png](new_haven_map.png)

 ### The solution
 Final routes were found and our per-cluster ratio was calculated to be near-optimal.
+Variance between runs can be attributed to random seeds used for our variational circuit.

 ![convergence_instance7.png](convergence_instance7.png)